nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The purpose of the message log is to provide means to prove the reception of a regular request or response message to a third party.
 Messages exchanged between security servers are signed and encrypted.
 For every regular request and response, the security server produces a complete signed and timestamped document (Associated Signature Container \[[ASiC](#Ref_ASiC)\]).

 Message log data is stored to the database of the security server during message exchange.
-When storing messages to the database, the message body can be optionally encrypted, but by default it's turned off.
-According to the configuration (see [11.1](#111-changing-the-configuration-of-the-message-log)), the timestamping of the signatures of the exchanged messages is either synchronous to the message exchange process or is done asynchronously using the time period set by the X-Road governing agency.
+When storing messages to the database, the message body can be optionally encrypted, but by default the encryption is switched off.
+According to the configuration ([11.1.4 Timestamping Parameters](#1114-timestamping-parameters)), the timestamping of the signatures of the exchanged messages is either synchronous to the message exchange process or is done asynchronously using the time period set by the X-Road governing agency.

 In case of synchronous timestamping, the timestamping is an integral part of the message exchange process (one timestamp is taken for the request and another for the response).
 If the timestamping fails, the message exchange fails as well and the security server responds with an error message.

-In case of asynchronous timestamping, all the messages (maximum limit is determined in the configuration, see [11.1](#111-changing-the-configuration-of-the-message-log)) stored in the message log since the last periodical timestamping event are timestamped with a single (batch) timestamp.
+In case of asynchronous timestamping, all the messages (maximum limit is determined in the configuration, see [11.1.4 Timestamping Parameters](#1114-timestamping-parameters)) stored in the message log since the last periodical timestamping event are timestamped with a single (batch) timestamp.
 By default, the security server uses asynchronous timestamping for better performance and availability.

-The security server periodically composes signed (and timestamped) documents from the message log data and archives them in the local file system.
+The security server periodically composes signed (and timestamped) documents from the (optionally encrypted) message log data and archives them in the local file system.
 Archive files are ZIP containers containing one or more signed documents and a special linking information file for additional integrity verification purpose.
 Message log archive encryption and grouping can be enabled and configured separately.

 ### 11.1 Changing the Configuration of the Message Log